Posts

 Image

 You can travel first class and spare no expense.
 Pack a whole new wardrobe in a pile of suitcases, visit every high-traffic venue, and commemorate your once-in-a-lifetime experience with plenty of souvenirs.
-This requires careful planning, a ton of money, and someone to schlep all that luggage.
+This requires careful planning, a lot of money, and someone to schlep all that luggage.
 Or you can travel light, with a backpack or a carryon, prepared to interact with your destination as authentically as possible.
 As you walk the streets, or ride on public transit, you can be curious, observant, and free to follow a whim.
 You can be weighed down, or you can enjoy the agility of minimalism.
 I love the minimal completeness of packing for travel.
 You consider carefully which clothes you'll need, which toiletries and accessories.
 You might bring a book or a journal; you'll probably bring your phone.
 But you carry only what you've chosen to take with you.
 It's the ultimate in decluttering.
-It's rather liberating to exist with only a fraction of your possessi
+It's liberating to live with a fraction of your possessions.
+You'

-Make More Memories with Fewer Photos
+Make More Memories by Taking Fewer Photos

 Image